nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 ### Eidetic space-efficiency

-The eidetic method introduces a new data structure to represent higher-order contracts.
+The eidetic method introduces a data structure to represent higher-order contracts.
 The structure supports a _merge_ operation;
  when two contracts meet, they are merged in a way that avoids duplication.